Wimmics/olivaw/README.md

 A pre-commit hook is available in this repository to prevent the developper to push big mistakes on the server.

 To use it should need first need to install pre-commit.
-I strongly advise to create a fresh new python 3.11 environment for the tool to work properly.
+Create a fresh new python 3.11 environment for the tool to work properly.

 Once the new environment set, install pre-commit with this command: